Conditions and responsibilities

 Overseas applicants should contact their nearest Australian Mission with respect to visa requirements.
 For the location of your nearest Australian Mission, visit the Department of Immigration and Citizenship: Immigration Offices Outside Australia.

-It is assumed that elective students from non-English speaking countries will have a good level of English proficiency before commencing an elective attachment.
+It is assumed that elective students from non-English speaking backgrounds will have an advanced level of English proficiency, both written and spoken, before commencing an elective placement.

 Limitations While on Placement